elema/FabflixAdmin/README.md

 The application utilizes JDBC to interface with a MySQL database.

-The goal of this project is to learn how to create a movie database, populate the database and learn how to build a program that connects to the database so that employees can manage movie data.
+The goal of this project is to learn how to create a movie database, populate the database and build a program that connects to the database so that employees can manage movie information.

 Fabflix employees can manage the movie database in the following ways: